PepeTapia/WildAI/README.md

-## What were the results to the project?
+# 5. What were the results to the project?

 I began this project early in the competitive season, and it helped our team to understand our strengths and weaknesses which led to making data led decisions on top of regular discussions.
 There is still a lot of room for data processing, cleaning, and potential usage using AI/ML to create fun data points, but I chose to focus more on school which led to newer projects.

+# 6. What I learned aboue this project.

-#I learned a lot about this project, including: Computer Vision techniques, YoloV5, Data Processing methods: Extraction, Validation, and creating CSVs.
+I learned a lot about this project, including: Computer Vision techniques, YoloV5, Data Processing methods: Extraction, Validation, and creating CSVs.
 I hope to continue this as a passion project once I finish school!